jmyser/RememberRickenbacker/SystemRequirementsOutline.md

 + Inputs
    Enemies are spawned automatically when the game loads.
 + Outputs
-   Once spawned, the enemies will fly randomly and *possibly* fire at the player ship.
+   Once spawned, the enemies will fly randomly and possibly fire at the player ship.
+There will also be various classes of enemies with different difficulty levels
 + Criticality
    This will be very important to the functionality of the game.
 + Risks